ckhsiao/Flights-info/README.md

 # Flights-info
-capture aircraft and flight metadata from Flight Aware

-Pass aircraft tail numbers to third party and retrieve metadata.
+Pass aircraft tail numbers to Flight Aware and retrieve metadata and photos.